CoderLine/mocha-vscode/README.md

 - `mocha-vscode.debugOptions`: options, normally found in the launch.json, to pass when debugging the extension.
 See [the docs](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_launch-configuration-attributes) for a complete list of options.

+- `mocha-vscode.testEnvVariables`: environment variables that are passed when running tests.
+This is useful for setting things like `NODE_ENV`.

 ## Features

 ### Show, Running and Debugging Tests